bevadevs/pong2.5D/README.md

 # Pong2.5D

-This is my first game in Unity, a colourful take on the classic 1972's Pong, with two modes (PvP and PvC) as well as different power-ups.
+This is my first game in Unity, a colourful take on the classic 1972's Pong, with two modes (PvP and PvE) as well as different power-ups.

-Developed in April, 2024.
+Developed in April 2024 and upgraded in July 2024.

 Music by [Seth_Makes_Sounds](https://freesound.org/people/Seth_Makes_Sounds/).